Leziate: Geography

 According to the 2021 census, Leziate has a population of 616 people which shows an increase from the 592 people listed in the 2011 census.

 The deserted village of Holt

 During the medieval period there was another settlement within the parish.
 It was called Holt.
 The village was demolished when the landlord, the notorious Thomas Thursby, enclosed the land and converted it to pasture for his sheep.
 Holt was the only Norfolk village recorded in the Commission of Inquiry in 1517 as being totally depopulated in this way.

 Governance

 Leziate is part of the electoral ward of Gayton & Grimston for local elections and is part of the district of King's Lynn and West Norfolk.

-The village's national constituency is North West Norfolk which has been represented by the Conservative's James Wild MP since 2010.
+The hamlet's national constituency is North West Norfolk which has been represented by the Conservative's James Wild MP since 2010.